-- Adverse socio-economic factors.
-This threat includes the negative perception of lions among local people, the lack of incentives to tolerate lions, the inequitable sharing of lion related benefits, lack of local participation in planning and decision-making, etc. - e) Unfavorable policies and political factors.
-This threat includes the policy aspects of land use, political controversy over trophy hunting, low priority on the political agenda, management of transfrontier populations, compliance with regulations, etc. - f) Institutional weakness.
-This threat includes the limited capacity of various levels of government and other stakeholders to manage lion populations effectively, inadequate institutional frameworks for integrated wildlife management (e.g. consultation between agriculture and wildlife sectors), etc.

-g) Killing of lions for their body parts, motivated by 1) illegal trade for local traditional medicine, and 2) trade in lion bone to Asia and Asian diaspora (incl. in Africa).
+- e) Unfavorable policies and political factors.
+This threat includes the policy aspects of integration of wildlife in land use, political controversy over trophy hunting, low priority on the political agenda, management of transfrontier populations, compliance with regulations, etc. - f) Institutional weakness.
+This threat includes the limited capacity of various levels of government and other stakeholders to manage lion populations effectively, inadequate institutional frameworks for integrated wildlife management (e.g. consultation between agriculture and wildlife sectors), etc. - g) Killing of lions for their body parts, motivated by 1) illegal trade for local traditional medicine, and 2) trade in lion bone to Asia and Asian diaspora (incl. in Africa)

 The proximate causes above lead to several direct threats to lions.
-In the 2015 Red List Bauer et al. (2016) identified the following threats:
+In the 2015 Red List Bauer et al. 2015c identified the following threats:

-- a) Human Lion Conflict (indiscriminate lion killing in retaliation or pre-emptively to protect human lives and livestock); - b) Prey depletion (many causes, including bushmeat poaching and changing land use); - c) Habitat loss (includes agricultural encroachment, resource extraction and infrastructure development; compounded by habitat fragmentation); - Killing of lions for their body parts, motivated by (1) illegal trade in parts and derivatives for local traditional medicine, and (2) trade in lion bone to Asia and Asian diaspora; - e) Other (poor protected area management, unsustainable offtake, disease, etc.).
+- a) Human Lion Conflict (indiscriminate lion killing in retaliation or prevention for livestock depredation); - b) Prey depletion (many causes, including bushmeat poaching and changing land use); - Habitat loss (includes agricultural encroachment, resource extraction and infrastructure development; compounded by habitat fragmentation); - Killing of lions for their body parts, motivated by (1) illegal trade in parts and derivatives for local traditional medicine, and (2) trade in lion bone to Asia and Asian diaspora; - e) Other (poor protected area management, unsustainable offtake, disease, etc.).